Choosing a trainer or coach...

 - Weight loss - meal planning, macro-nutrient and calorie profiles, on-going guidance

-- Recreational and amateur athletes
+- Recreational and amateur athletes - specializing in on and off season strength training

 - Soccer - specialize in injury prevention and strengthening (knee/hip stability)